Clinical research teams

 The goals of the genetics and metabolic research program(s) include identifying patients with rare genetic disorders or complex clinical presentations through genetic screening, targeted mutation testing as well as comprehensive genomic analysis (exome and genome sequencing).
 Understanding the patient’s specific genetic diagnosis often provides a better understanding of the underlying pathophysiology of a disorder.
 It may prevent unnecessary complications and identify novel approaches to more effective treatment(s).
 Early diagnosis (in the newborn period) of patients with inborn errors of metabolism may prevent acute decompensation and help improve clinical outcomes.
 It also allows for the implementation of new treatment protocols and clinical trials of therapeutic drugs.

 To improve knowledge about genetic diseases, we participate in several clinical disease registry studies, including selected lysosomal storage diseases and other rare genetic disorders.
-We are also partnering with several other institutions (children’s hospitals) in the clinical implementation of genomic medicine in the routine care of our pediatric patients.
+We are also partnering with several other institutions (pediatric health care systems) in the clinical implementation of genomic medicine in the routine care of our pediatric patients.
 The clinical translation of novel genomic diagnostic tools and the application of the resulting genomic data will greatly benefit the patient’s providers in their clinical decision making ability and the patients (and their families) in improving their health and clinical outcomes.

-Children’s dedicated neonatologists are leaders in clinical expertise at the region’s largest neonatal program with 171 beds between the Minneapolis and St Paul Campuses and special care nursery.
+Children’s Minnesota dedicated neonatologists are leaders in clinical expertise at the region’s largest neonatal program with 171 beds between the Minneapolis and St. Paul campuses and special care nursery.
 In addition to dedicating themselves to treating neonates with their clinical expertise, they have provided leadership in research by acting as Principal Investigators for many National Institute of Health funded, multi-site, randomized clinical trials.
 Since the 1970s, we have been advancing research and respiratory knowledge.
-Children’s was a test site for exogenous surfactant in the late 80s.
-Some significant innovations in neonatal care tested at Children’s prior to becoming standards of practice include exogenous surfactant, hydrocortisone therapy, and mild systemic hypothermia.
-Children’s participated in a 4 year randomized clinical trial to evaluate MSH therapy using the head cooling approach.
+Children’s Minnesota was a test site for exogenous surfactant in the late 80s.
+Some significant innovations in neonatal care tested at Children’s Minnesota prior to becoming standards of practice include exogenous surfactant, hydrocortisone therapy, and mild systemic hypothermia.
+Children’s Minnesota participated in a four year randomized clinical trial to evaluate MSH therapy using the head cooling approach.
 Recent studies have addressed treatment modalities that will treat respiratory distress syndrome, decrease the incidence of chronic lung disease, and identify prenatal predictors of outcomes to improve long-term neurodevelopmental outcomes and clinical and laboratory research of neonatal ventilation strategies.
-In addition to acting as Principal Investigators, team members publish research through peer-reviewed journals, books and medical conferences and serve as reviewers for esteemed journals.
-The Minneapolis Campus also participates in research as part of The Mother Baby Center, a partnership between Children’s Hospitals and Clinics of Minnesota and Abbott Northwestern Hospital, was formed in 2013.
-Mother Baby Outcomes research seeks to empower physicians and patients with valuable information in making treatment decisions.
+In addition to acting as principal investigators, team members publish research through peer-reviewed journals, books and medical conferences and serve as reviewers for esteemed journals.
+The Minneapolis campus also participates in research as part of The Mother Baby Center, a partnership between Children’s Minnesota and Abbott Northwestern Hospital, was formed in 2013.
+Mother Baby Center outcomes research seeks to empower physicians and patients with valuable information in making treatment decisions.